pkarthikr/word-catcher/worklog.md

 6/9:
 * Worked on the Weekly Answer attempt capturing

+6/14:
+* Write the logic in such a way that Weekly answer does not overwrite database row.
+* Weekly / Daily Answer check

 Up Next:
-* Write the logic in such a way that Weekly answer does not overwrite database row.
 * Capture Daily and Weekly answers properly.
 * GameOn